Space/time-efficient RDF stores based on circular suffix sorting: Experimental evaluation

 Figures~\ref{fig:joins258} and \ref{fig:join52} display the query times for joins D, E, and F. In these experiments we compare \rdfcsa with \kdostriplesplus instead of \kdostriples, since the latter is typically orders of magnitude slower.

 Considering the results across all the joins, \rdfcsa achieves better query times.
 Yet, results are significantly different depending on the join type and query set.
-RDF-3X and MonetDB are, again, far from competitive (they are up to 1 and 5 orders of magnitude slower, respectively).
+MonetDB is far from competitive as long as an unbound predicate appears, as expected, and it is up to 5 orders of magnitude slower than the other techniques.
+RDF-3X, Virtuoso, and Blazegraph are also 1--2 orders of magnitude slower than the fastest \rdfcsa variant in most cases.
 Hence, we will focus on the comparison between \rdfcsa and \kdostriplesplus.

-In join D, \rdfcsa obtains the best results for object-object joins, but \kdostriplesplus is faster in subject-subject joins.
-Left-chaining is the best strategy in most cases, both in \kdostriplesplus and \rdfcsa, since it evaluates the triple-pattern with bound predicate first, therefore saving a significant effort on the right triple-pattern.
-Results are again slightly different in object-object joins, where the merge strategy obtains the best results for \rdfcsa.
+In join D, \rdfcsa obtains the best overall results for object-object joins, but \kdostriplesplus is also competitive. \kdostriplesplus is faster in subject-subject joins and in some cases for subject-object joins.
+Left-chaining is the best strategy in most cases, both in \kdostriplesplus and \rdfcsa, since it evaluates the triple pattern with bound predicate first, therefore saving a significant effort on the right triple pattern.

-The results are clearer in join F: \rdfcsa is significantly faster in all cases, again with left-chaining, as this reduces the cost of processing the pattern with unbound predicate.
-Note that, for this join, \kdostriplesplus, MonetDB, and RDF-3X failed to answer object-object joins in our setup.
+Regarding join F, \rdfcsa is significantly faster in all cases, again with left-chaining, as this reduces the cost of processing the pattern with unbound predicate.
+Note that, for this join, most alternatives failed to yield results for the object-object joins in our setup.
 Finally, note that when comparing joins D and F, we find the same trend existing between joins A and C: \kdostriples and \kdostriplesplus are more competitive with few unbound variables.
 In more complex queries, instead, \rdfcsa is much more efficient.

-Figure~\ref{fig:join52} shows significant differences between joins E1 and E2, because the different location of the unbound predicate leads to very different triple-patterns in each side of the join.
-The join E1 (e.g., $(?s,p_1,?x)\bowtie(?x,?p_2,o)$) requires much more computation with any of the basic strategies, since both triple-patterns contain an unbound variable.
+Figure~\ref{fig:join52} shows significant differences between joins E1 and E2, because the different location of the unbound predicate leads to very different triple patterns in each side of the join.
+The join E1 (e.g., $(?s,p_1,?x)\bowtie(?x,?p_2,o)$) requires much more computation with any of the basic strategies, since both triple patterns contain an unbound variable.
 The best evaluation strategy is unclear: the merge and right-chaining techniques are competitive in \rdfcsa, but \kdostriplesplus is slightly faster in most cases with its interactive evaluation.
 However, in join E2, the left pattern is much simpler than the right one, leading to a clearer evaluation path: left-chaining is the best strategy, and \rdfcsa is an order of magnitude faster than \kdostriplesplus in most joins.